STORM GUIDANCE FOR ASSIGNED PERSONNEL

 Typically, U.S. military personnel are involved in supporting an interdiction during maritime operations in international waters, where U.S. Navy ships and helicopters patrol and intercept suspected traffickers.
 The actual interdictions – boarding, search, seizures and arrests – are led and conducted by embarked U.S. Coast Guard Law Enforcement Detachments or partner nation drug law enforcement agencies.

-COMMANDER'S PRIORITIES
+OUR PRIORITIES